 - Brooding Boy, Gentle Girl: With Sun Quan in 7, when Quan mourned his brother's death in preparation for another battle.

-- Composite Character: Probably, as she combines aspects of Sun Quan's concubine and one of Shangxiang's lady-in-waiting (there's no record saying they're historically the same person).
+- Composite Character: Probably, as she combines aspects of Sun Quan's concubine Lady Bu, one of Shangxiang's lady-in-waiting (there's no record saying they're historically the same person) and possibly her clansman Bu Zhi, who was an important official and general in Wu.

 - Demoted to Extra: Her buddying romance and presence as Sun Quan safe heaven is noticeably underplayed in 8 when compared to 7; most, if not all, development between Lianshi and her lord is played off-screen with Privates telling you how their relationship is going during Camp conversations, even on Camp conversations Lianshi and Sun Quan barely interact due both not being present at the same time in the majority of the levels.
 Likewise, in 8:XL, there is no scenario where Lianshi was playable and involved, she had to get her special weapon via Free Mode.